Texas

 How Eudaimonia Supports Sober Living

 Living at Eudaimonia Recovery Homes gives you a clear picture of what halfway‑house life feels like while keeping the flexibility of sober living.
 Residents move into furnished, men‑only apartments and follow straightforward house standards that protect a substance‑free environment.
-Regular alcohol and drug screening, quiet hours, and staff check‑ins create the same kind of accountability many expect from a halfway house.
+Regular drug testing and other screening, quiet hours, and staff check‑ins create the same kind of accountability many expect from a halfway house.

 Your days center on work, school, or a job search, with house meetings, chores, and community recovery activities rounding out the routine.
 On‑site staff are available around the clock, so problems get addressed quickly and expectations stay consistent.
 Unlike many halfway houses, stays are not strictly time‑limited, which lets you progress through phases and extend your support window as you stabilize.
 Optional connections to outpatient counseling, peer support, and employment resources help you link the structure at home with growth in the Austin community.